GIS Help Videos

 What is an API?

-The new GIS includes an API, which is short for "automatic programming interface."
+The new GIS includes an API, which is short for "application programming interface," which is a software intermediary that allows two systems to talk to one another.
 An API assists you in automating your point of sale (POS) system.
 The API automatically retrieves sales tax rate calculation information from the GIS database.
-It can also help integrate GIS database information into your online ordering system.
+It can also help integrate GIS database information into your online ordering and point of sale systems.